 By default, Flex uses a "double blind" review process.
 This means that if both parties are allowed to review each other, they will see the other party's review only once they've left a review themselves, or once the finite review period (you can decide its length) has ended.

 Flex comes with a standard set of built-in email templates.
 These are related to automated emails sent from your marketplace: verification email, welcome email when a new user joins, email about resetting password, security notifications if email address or password are changed, and a notification when a user sends a message to another.

 You can also use the transaction engine to send any email notifications to the users.
-These could include invoices, notifications of new bookings, or reminders about the booking period starting.
+These could include invoices, notifications of new orders, or reminders about the booking period starting.
 Flex offers a set of default transactional emails out of the box, but you can easily add any number of additional email notifications and time them exactly the way you want.
-You can give multiple conditions for when each notification is sent: for instance, you might want to send a reminder about leaving a review 7 days after the booking period ended, but only if the user hasn't left a review yet.
+You can give multiple conditions for when each notification is sent: for instance, you might want to send a reminder about leaving a review 7 days after the order was delivered or the booking period ended, but only if the user hasn't left a review yet.